Deutsche Golddiskontbank: The Golddiskontbank in the Nazi years, 1933-1945

 After the National Socialists took power, the Golddiskontbank also played a role in arms financing.
 The Mefo exchanges specially created for this purpose were not financed directly on the money market, but indirectly placed in the form of block and sola exchanges of the Golddiskontbank.

 The Dego also became associated with implementing the foreign exchange regulations imposed by the Nazis on Jewish refugees.
 Jews who intended to emigrate had to transfer their securities holdings to the Prussian State Bank, either directly or via their own bank.
 These banks in turn transferred the securities to a blocked custody account in favor of the Prussian State Bank.
 The emigrants lost all rights to the securities once they had been transferred to the special custody account "Reich Ministry of Economics - Export Promotion Fund - Capital Transfer" at the Prussian State Bank.
 The Prussian State Bank, acting as trustee of the Reich Ministry of Economics, sold the securities and transferred the proceeds to an account with the Golddiskontbank in favor of the Reich Ministry of Economics.
 The Golddiskontbank, working on behalf of the Reich Ministry of Economics, reduced the foreign exchange raised from the sale by a discount specified by the Reich Ministry of Economics.
 The funds reduced by this amount were then transferred in foreign currency to the emigrant's personal bank.

 The Golddiskontbank was also involved in transactions concerning cash and other goods of Jewish emigrants.
 For example, if cash amounts were to be transferred, the Jewish emigrant's bank had to transfer the amounts to the Golddiskontbank, which then credited it to an account of the Reich Ministry of Economics.
 The Golddiskontbank, in turn, then exchanged the cash into foreign currency at a considerable discount to market prices.

 Movable goods and other assets were only allowed to be brought abroad with the permission of the responsible foreign exchange office.
 The authorization was only granted if a so-called Dego levy was paid to the Reich Ministry of Economics, which maintained an account with the Golddiskontbank for this purpose.

 During the war, the Golddiskontbank continued to trade in solas, and it also increasingly took over price hedging transactions.
 To this end, the Golddiskontbank granted loans to secure claims that were unlikely to be paid because of the war.

 Liquidation

 Both the Deutsche Reichsbank and Deutsche Golddiskontbank were shut down in 1945 and their functions were transferred to successor institutions.
 The draft law on the liquidation of Deutsche Reichsbank and Deutsche Golddiskontbank provided for the dissolution of the institutions and compensation of shareholders under the currency reform of 1948.
 The Dego, which had been dormant since 1945, was dissolved on 1 October 1961.
 The private shareholders who were compensated were mostly foreign institutional shareholders who held 1/7th of the shares.
-Liquidation deadline was on the 30th.
-September 1969.
-The shares became the property of the Bundesbank; the Oberfinanzdirektion Berlin was appointed to managee of the remaining accounts of the former Golddiskontbank.
+Liquidation deadline was on 30 September 1969.
+The shares became the property of the Bundesbank; the Oberfinanzdirektion Berlin was appointed to manage the remaining accounts of the former Golddiskontbank.